BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `toggle_pose_modifier` - enable/disable application of factors on the motion compensation effect
   - `save_config_app` -  write current filter strength and cor offsets to application specific config file.
 Note that values in this file will precedent values in the global config file.
   - `reload_config` - read in and apply configuration for current app from config files.
 For technical reasons motion compensation is automatically deactivated and the reference tracker pose is invalidated upon configuration reload.
+  - `log_tracker_pose` - write the current tracker reference pose (and tracker pose, if obtainable) into the log file, after having it calibrated.
+  - `log_interaction_profile` - (only for physical tracker: `controller` or `vive`): write the current interaction profile bound to the reference tracker into the log file.
   - Note that there are some immutable keyboard shortcuts:
     - `ctrl + shift + alt + i`: logs your current interaction profile, which can be useful when debugging issues with a physical tracker.
     - `ctrl + shift + alt + t`: logs the current pose of the reference tracker, can also be used for the purpose of troubleshooting.